MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/hidsdi/nf-hidsdi-hidd_getphysicaldescriptor.md

 # HidD_GetPhysicalDescriptor function

 ## -description

-The <b>HidD_GetPhysicalDescriptor</b> routine returns the _Physical Descriptor_ of a HID device that is used to indicate what physical part of the human body is used to activate the controls on a device.
+The <b>HidD_GetPhysicalDescriptor</b> routine returns the _Physical Descriptor_ of a <a href="/windows-hardware/drivers/hid/top-level-collections">top-level collection</a> that identifies the collection's physical device.

+_Physical Descriptor_ is used to indicate what physical part of the human body is used to activate the controls on a device.
 For example, a _Physical Descriptor_ might indicate that the right hand thumb is used to activate button 5.

 Note that _Physical Descriptors_ are entirely optional.
 They add complexity and offer very little in return for most devices.
 However, some devices, particularly those with a large number of identical controls (for example, buttons) will find that _Physical Descriptors_ help different applications assign functionality to these controls in a more consistent manner.
 See <a href="https://www.usb.org/hid">HID specification</a> for more info.